AlbMLpy/DynamicCF/README.md

 # Dynamic Collaborative Filtering

+Official repository for ["Dynamic Collaborative Filtering for Matrix- and Tensor-based Recommender Systems"](https://arxiv.org/abs/2312.10064) paper.

 ## Project Description:
-In production applications of recommender systems, a constant data flow is used to train a model.
-Most of the models need retraining from scratch to fit the new data.
-In this work we develop a novel collaborative filtering model for sequential problem statement based on Tucker Integrator - TIRec.
-This model can update its parameters effectively using the new data.
-New users and items are added to a recommender incrementally.
-To demonstrate the efficiency of the proposed model we use four publicly available datasets: MovieLens 20M, Amazon Beauty, Amazon Toys and Games, and Steam.
-We compare the proposed models with a general Tucker Decomposition method and other baselines in terms of prediction quality and computational time.
-The experiments confirm that TIRec has comparable quality to the baseline methods.
-Whereas the TIRecA model can be 10-20 times faster then the other baselines.
+In production applications of recommender systems, a continuous data flow is employed to update models in real-time.
+Many recommender models often require complete retraining to adapt to new data.
+In this work, we introduce a novel collaborative filtering model for sequential problems known as Tucker Integrator Recommender - TIRecA.
+TIRecA efficiently updates its parameters using only the new data segment, allowing incremental addition of new users and items to the recommender system.
+To demonstrate the effectiveness of the proposed model, we conducted experiments on four publicly available datasets: MovieLens 20M, Amazon Beauty, Amazon Toys and Games, and Steam.
+Our comparison with general matrix and tensor-based baselines in terms of prediction quality and computational time reveals that TIRecA achieves comparable quality to the baseline methods, while being 10-20 times faster in training time.

 ## Datasets
 In this work, we use the following publicly available datasets in recommender systems field: Movielens-20M (ML-20M),